 Serious Xarelto side effects

 One advantage Xarelto has over similar blood thinners like Pradaxa, is that it works very quickly to stop blood clotting.
 However, the drug also has a major drawback: there is no antidote to reverse the effects.
-This can cause life-threatening bleeding from normally insignificant injuries, as well as posing a risk of severe internal bleeding that can result in hospitalization or even death.
+This can cause life-threatening bleeding from normally insignificant injuries, as well as posing a risk of severe internal hemorrhaging and brain bleeds that can result in hospitalization or even death.
 Other Xarelto side effects include a higher risk of developing blood clots for patients who have had spinal taps or epidurals.